Aadil101/windmill-data-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-3.png)<!-- -->

 Because in part (a) the normal probability and residuals plots show that the normality assumption and constant variance condition are not met, we should try the Box-Cox method.
 Box-Cox method yields a transformation with lambda: 2.
-Such a transformation of the response variable produces a model with *R*<sup>2</sup> and adjusted *R*<sup>2</sup> of 0.266 and 0.261 respectively, which are marginally lower than the *R*<sup>2</sup>
-values from the straight line model in part (a).
+Such a transformation of the response variable produces a model with *R*<sup>2</sup> and adjusted *R*<sup>2</sup> of 0.266 and 0.261 respectively, which are marginally lower than the *R*<sup>2</sup> values from the straight line model in part (a).
 This suggests the Box-Cox method did not produce much improvement in modeling the phytoplankton data, even though there is a slight improvement in the normality assumption with the residuals lieing quite close to the line in the new normal probability plot (slightly light-tailed).

 ### Part (c)

 -   An analyst suggests to use the following model:
-    -   $ y = \_0 + \_1 (x-4.5)^2 $
+    -   *y = β<sub>0</sub> + β<sub>1</sub>*(*x*-4.5)<sup>2</sup>
 -   Using transformations, fit a simple linear regression model.
 Plot the scatter diagram and fitted curve (Note: it is not a straight line in this case).
-Compare *M**S*<sub>*r**e**s*</sub>, *R*<sup>2</sup> and the R-student residual plots with the model in part a.
+Compare *MS*<sub>res</sub>, *R*<sup>2</sup> and the *R*-student residual plots with the model in part (a).

 ``` r
 new_subs2 = (subs2 - 4.5)^2